kdheepak/kdheepak.github.io/src/data/blog/pelican-margin-notes-with-pandoc/index.md

 that talk about this.
 The CSS for this page originally and the CSS for the margin notes had been heavily inspired by [gameprogrammingpatterns.com](https://gameprogrammingpatterns.com/).

-# Implementation
+## Implementation

 At the time of writing this article, Pandoc does not support creating margin notes for HTML documents.
-Pandoc does however support [footnotes](https://pandoc.org/MANUAL.html#footnotes) in the form of footnotes and inline notes.
-Inline notes are different for traditional footnotes in the source document.
+Pandoc does however support [footnotes](https://pandoc.org/MANUAL.html#footnotes) in the form of footnotes.
 The following is an example of footnotes in Pandoc Markdown.

 ```markdown
 Here is a footnote reference,[^1] and another.[^longnote]